OCHA-DAP/ocha-anticipy/docs/source/datasources/glofas.rst

          lon: 89.05
          lat: 24.05

+The reporting points indicate the raster file coordinates used to extract the river discharge for a particular location.
-The reporting points in the above example have been taken from the `GloFAS map viewer
+Those in the above example have been taken from the `GloFAS map viewer
 <https://www.globalfloods.eu/glofas-forecasting/>`_.
+If you select "Reporting Points" from the "Hydrological" menu at the top, they will appear as dots on the map.
+If you then click on one of the points, you are able to see information such as the station name, and LISFLOOD X and Y, which are the respective longitude and latitude used in the configuration file.

-They are selected by the GloFAS team to be representative of physical gauge locations, and located on a river in the model.
-In principle you can choose any point that you like, but caution is advised.
+Reporting point coordinates are manually selected by the GloFAS team to be representative of physical gauge locations, and to be located on a river in the model raster file.
+In principle, one could specify any set of coordinates that exists on the raster, but caution is advised when doing so.

 You can initialize a built-in country config as follows: